soemo/capistrano-uberspace/README.md

 # listen on.
 This is fine, since only Apache will use it.
 Your app will always
 # be available on port 80 and 443 from the outside.
 However, if you'd like to
 # set this yourself, go ahead.
-# set :passenger_port, 55555
+# set :unicorn_port, 55555

-# By default, Ruby Enterprise Edition 1.8.7 is used for Uberspace.
-If you
-# prefer Ruby 1.9 or any other version, please refer to the RVM documentation
-# at https://rvm.io/integration/capistrano/ and set this variable.
-# set :rvm_ruby_string, '1.9.3@rails-dummyapp'
+# By default, Capistrano::Uberspace uses the ruby versions installed on your uberspace that matches your `.ruby-version` file.
 ```

 Done.
 That was the hard part.
 It's easy from here on out.
 Next, add all new/modified files to version control.
 If you use Git, the following will do:

     $ git add . ; git commit -m 'uberspacify my app!' ; git push

 And here comes the fun part - get it all up and running on Uberspace!
 These commands should teleport your app to the Uberspace (execute them one by one and keep an eye on the output):

-    $ bundle exec cap deploy:setup
+    $ bundle exec cap {stage} setup
-    $ bundle exec cap deploy:migrations
+    $ bundle exec cap {stage} deploy

 (Be sure to have your public key set up on your Uberspace account already.)

-This will do a whole lot of things, so don't get nervous, it takes some time.
-After Capistrano is done, **please wait some more**.
-When Passenger starts for the first time, it will actually compile an nginx server.
-Don't worry though, subsequent starts will be fast.
+This will do a whole lot of things, so don't get nervous.

 Now, **after some time**, your app should be available on your Uberspace URI.

 Should you ever need to stop/start/restart your app, you can do so using Capistrano's standard:

     $ bundle exec cap deploy:{stop|start|restart}

 That's it folks.
 Have fun.

 ## License

 MIT; Copyright (c) 2012 Jan Schulz-Hofen